-A TV host in the Ivory Coast asked a sex offender to show his technique on a mannequin.
+A TV host in Ivory Coast asked a sex offender to show his technique on a mannequin.
 Women fought back.

 Protesters surrounded the channel’s office in the commercial capital, Abidjan, holding signs that read: “Don’t trivialize rape.”
 Telecom authorities suspended de M’Bella from the airwaves for 30 days.
 A court fined the host and ordered him not to leave Abidjan for a year under a suspended prison sentence.

 The episode reflected a broader problem, activists said.
-As in the United States, sexual assault is rarely prosecuted in Ivory Coast.
+As in the United States, sexual assault is rarely prosecuted in the Ivory Coast.
 Data on the crime is scarce, and few perpetrators are thought to land behind bars.

 Victims, meanwhile, often face shame and financial burden when they come forward: They must pay for the medical tests that collect DNA evidence, which cost about $90 in a nation where a quarter of people live on less than $2 per day.